 We paid quarterly distributions in every quarter of 2019 and have declared a quarterly distribution to be paid on March 18, 2020.
 The amount, timing and form of any future distributions will be determined, and will be subject to adjustment, by our Board of Directors.
 To remain qualified for taxation as a REIT, we are generally required to distribute at least 90% of our REIT taxable income (determined without regard to the dividends paid deduction and excluding net capital gain) each year, or in limited circumstances, the following year, to our stockholders.
-Generally, we expect to distribute all or substantially all of our REIT taxable income and may fail to remain qualified for taxation as a REIT.
-In addition, our cash flows from operations may be insufficient to fund required distributions as a result of differences in timing between the actual receipt of income and the payment of expenses and the recognition of income and expenses for federal income tax purposes, or the effect of nondeductible expenditures, such as capital expenditures, payments of compensation for which Section 162(m) of the Code, the creation of reserves or required debt service or amortization payments.
+Generally, we expect to distribute all or substantially all of our REIT taxable income.
+If our cash available for distribution falls short of our estimates, we may be unable to maintain distributions that approximate our REIT taxable income and may fail to remain qualified for taxation as a REIT.
+In addition, our cash flows from operations may be insufficient to fund required distributions as a result of differences in timing between the actual receipt of income and the payment of expenses and the recognition of income and expenses for federal income tax purposes, or the effect of nondeductible expenditures, such as capital expenditures, payments of compensation for which Section 162(m) of the Code denies a deduction, interest expense deductions limited by Section 163(j) of the Code, the creation of reserves or required debt service or amortization payments.